MinNq/collatz-vi/README.md

-# Visualization for Collatz conjecture and its generalization
+# Visualization of Collatz conjecture and its generalization

 This is my visualization and Python source code for Collatz conjecture and a generalization proposed by Zhang Zhongfu and Yang Shiming.